 To provide field instruction to a BSW student, social workers must have completed a BSW or an MSW with 2 years post-BSW/MSW social work employment experience.

 Field Instructor Course for Social Workers

-The School of Social Work offers a non-credit field instructor course on-line.
+The School of Social Work offers a non-credit field instructor course on-line, free of charge.
 Social workers interested in registering for the field instructor course can contact Lisa Muise email@example.com at the School of Social Work.
 Check out our information sheet for more details.